vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 - The dropdown component line breaks are now set as a boolean
 - Ability to hide a sidebar section with the hidden property - perhaps for role based account access
 - Added search functionality to the IconButton component
+- SegmentedController supports hrefs
+- New sort function and sort functionality for TableHeaders

 **Fixed**